GEmilioHO/MultiK/README.md

 ## MultiK workflow

 ## Example
-Prior running MultiK, data should be normalised and scaled.
+Prior to running MultiK, data should be normalised and scaled.
 ```{}
 library(Seurat)
 library(MultiK)